-The Council's standard 'sweep sampling' technique was used at two established sites to collect streambed macroinvertebrates from an unnamed tributary of the Mangaone Stream on 13 February 2014.
-Samples were sorted and identified to provide number of taxa (richness) and MCI and SQMCIS scores.
+The Council's standard 'sweep sampling' technique was used at two established sites to collect streambed macroinvertebrates from an unnamed tributary of the Mangaone Stream on 12 February 2015.
+Samples were sorted and identified to provide number of taxa (richness) and MCI and SQMCI_S scores.

 The MCI is a measure of the overall sensitivity of the macroinvertebrate community to the effects of organic pollution in stony streams.
 It is based on the presence/absence of taxa with varying degrees of sensitivity to environmental conditions.
-The SQMCIS takes into account taxa abundance as well as sensitivity to pollution, and may reveal more subtle changes in communities, particularly if non-organic impacts are occurring, and may be more useful in soft-bottomed streams.
-Significant differences in either the MCI or the SQMCIS between sites may indicate the degree of adverse effects (if any) of the discharges being monitored.
+The SQMCIs takes into account taxa abundance as well as sensitivity to pollution, and may reveal more subtle changes in communities, particularly if non-organic impacts are occurring, and may be more useful in soft-bottomed streams.
+Significant differences in either the MCI or the SQMCIs between sites may indicate the degree of adverse effects (if any) of the discharges being monitored.

-The results of this biological survey indicated that the number of taxa recorded in the community a short distance downstream of the stormwater discharge from MASL was moderate, being two taxa more than the historical median for this site.
-The community 400 metres further downstream was less typical, having a macroinvertebrate richness seven taxa more than the historical median.
-The upstream richness does not indicate an impact from the MASL discharge, but may reflect the impact of summer flow conditions, and may also reflect the limited potential for recruitment from upstream, which has poor invertebrate habitat.
-The MCI value at site 3 was six units less than the median for this site, but well within the scores previous recorded.
-This result is somewhat less that that recorded in recent surveys, but similar to that recorded in the previous summer survey.
-The MCI score at site 4 was insignificantly higher than the median, but nine units higher than that recorded at site 3.
-At this stage, it is considered that the MCI score at site 3 does not indicate any impacts from the stormwater discharge, as this site also recorded a relatively healthy SQMCIS score and community richness, and the low MCI score is more a reflection of summer flow conditions.
-In relation to historical survey results, the current survey results were indicative of no recent impacts of discharges on the macroinvertebrate communities of either site.
+The results of this biological survey indicated that the number of taxa recorded in the community a short distance downstream of the stormwater discharge from MASL was moderately low, three taxa less than the historical median for this site.
+The community 400 metres further downstream was in average condition, having a macroinvertebrate richness equal to the historical median.
+The upstream richness does not indicate an impact from the MASL discharge, but reflected the limited potential for recruitment from upstream, which had poor invertebrate habitat.
+The MCI value at site 3 was five units higher than the median for this site, but well within the scores previously recorded.
+This result was similar to most recent scores, including that recorded in the previous spring survey.
+However, it did not follow the seasonal pattern that appeared to be emerging over the last two years, which recorded higher MCI scores recorded in spring, and lower MCI scores recorded in summer.
+During the current survey, the MCI score was relatively high, being similar to that recorded in the previous spring survey.
+The MCI score at site 4 was insignificantly higher than the median, and two units higher than that recorded at site 3.

+It is considered that the macroinvertebrate communities at sites 3 and 4 did not indicate any impacts from the stormwater discharge, as an above average MCI score was recorded at both sites.
+This conclusion is also supported by a comparison with historical survey results, and overall, the current survey results were indicative of no recent impacts of discharges on the macroinvertebrate communities of either site.

-With the exception of the February 2006 and April 2007 surveys, the SQMCIS values have been relatively high in the last 24 surveys.
+With the exception of the February 2006 and April 2007 surveys, the SQMCI_S values have been relatively high in the last 25 surveys.
 This was due mainly to the high abundances of medium-scoring taxa, particularly 'sensitive' amphipods.
-This trend was continued in the present survey at both sites, with site 4 recording a new maximum SQMCIS score.
-The generally higher SQMCIS values in recent surveys may have indicated subtle improvements in the community from that recorded in the late 1990's.
+This trend was continued in the present survey at both sites, with both scores recording above average scores.
+The generally higher SQMCI_S values in recent surveys may have indicated subtle improvements in the community from that recorded in the late 1990's.
 Although it is unlikely to be a significant change, it correlates with the improvement shown in the physicochemical water quality monitoring data over this time.